daslerpc/daslerpc.github.io/_projects/2015-05-22_jedi_nightlight.md

 ## Thoughts about Project
 Sketching out ideas first was great.
 I found it very helpful to have this semi-guided exercise.
 3D printing is a lot of fun.
-It's still crazy to me that something that exists purely in my brain can exist in the real world within a day.
+It's still crazy to me that a relatively complex object that exists purely in my brain can exist in the real world within a day.

 ## References